Scientific Studies on Shilajit: What Research Shows About Fulvic Acid

 Modern Medical Perspective

 Humic acid and fulvic acid rank as Shilajit's two most significant functional organics.
-Shilajit is currently used as an anti-inflammatory and to heal ulcers, according to the records of Indian Ayurveda, Tibetan medicine, Kazakh medicine, and modern clinical research.
+Shilajit is currently used as an soothing and to support the body's natural processess, according to the records of Indian Ayurveda, Tibetan wellness tradition, Kazakh wellness tradition, and modern clinical research.

 The standard medical dosage to treat digestive ulcers is 0.3 g every day for 20–25 days.
 Shilajit can also lessen pain, speed up healing, and avoid wound inflammation in burn wounds.
 Shilajit can effectively treat stomach ulcers in rats when administered twice daily at a dose of 100 mg/kg, and at a dose of 50 mg/kg, it can effectively treat edema brought on by inflammation in rats.

 Studies have shown that ingesting 2 grams of Shilajit Resin daily for 45 days considerably lowered the levels of triglycerides, high-density fat, and cholesterol in the blood.
-This effectively increases the antioxidant strength in the blood and has the ability to significantly lower cholesterol.
+This effectively increases the antioxidant strength in the blood and has the ability to significantly supports normal lipid metabolism.

 Diabetes